CyrusNajmabadi/lang-design/CollectionLiteralsNaturalType-List.md

 1. These optimizations must not violate the stated contract of [List<T>](https://learn.microsoft.com/en-us/dotnet/api/system.collections.generic.list-1?view=net-8.0).
 However, some undocumented differences may be observable in practice.
     1. For example `GetHashCode()` may produce different results, as may operations like [Capacity](https://learn.microsoft.com/en-us/dotnet/api/system.collections.generic.list-1.capacity?view=net-8.0).
     1. The contract includes 'reflection' operations.  e.g. `GetType()` must still return the System.Type instance for `List<T>`.
+1. Provide hidden diagnostics and/or analyzers to let users disallow certain scenarios (for example, only allowing collection-literal natural types if they would stack-alloc and not heap alloc).

 ### Non-goals